alptekinkarabacak/BIL142/Smart_Pointers_Memory_Safety/smart_pointers_memory_safety.md

 ```

 Weak Pointer

-Weak_ptr is a smart pointer that holds a non-owning reference to an object.
-It’s much more similar to shared_ptr except it’ll not maintain a Reference Counter.
-In this case, a pointer will not have a stronghold on the object.
-The reason is if suppose pointers are holding the object and requesting for other objects then they may form a Deadlock.
+The last kind of smart pointer we cover is weak pointers.
+Weak pointers are similar to shared pointers except that they have no control block and reference counter.
+This means that you can share them, but the object they point to may be destroyed before they go out of scope or are assigned another pointer.

 ```